sunzeus/sunzeus/README.md

 ### Hi there 👋

-I have over 7+ years of experience in Full stack development and IT consult.
+I have over 6+ years of experience in Full stack and Blockchain development.

 Passionate about launching, developing, and maintaining web and mobile projects requiring a broad yet experienced skillset.
 Intuitive problem-solving skills and proficient in front and